 During their time in the early years setting all children are given the opportunity to gain independence and a positive self-image.
 They develop skills and understanding of the world around them through a range of planned activities both in and out of the classroom, broadening what they know and deepening their knowledge.

-The younger preschool children can access nursery sessions between 1pm-3pm, Monday to Friday during term time.
-Extended care is not available until the children are in their preschool year. (see Hummingbirds link for more information)
+Younger preschool children can access nursery sessions between 1pm - 3pm, Monday to Friday during term time.
+Extended care is not available until the term after children have their 3rd birthday. (see Hummingbirds link for more information)

 During the reception year we aim to provide a smooth transition into school life.
 Experienced staff offer an exciting and stimulating learning environment through a child led planning approach which we strongly believe ensures that the children achieve their best.
 Through a mixture of adult focused planning and continuous provision planning the children are given the opportunity to explore all areas of the curriculum.
 Planning is enhanced daily in line with the children’s needs and interests and this therefore challenges them and allows us to reflect on the characteristics of learning.